hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

         return self.width * self.height
 ```

-- Liskov Substitution Principle (LSP)
+- **Liskov Substitution Principle (LSP):**

   This principle states that objects of a superclass should be replaceable with objects of its subclasses without
   affecting the correctness of the program.
-Let's say we have a function that expects a Shape object.
+Let's say we have a function that expects a **Shape** object.
 According to LSP,
-  we should be able to pass any subclass of Shape without causing any issues.
+  we should be able to pass any subclass of **Shape** without causing any issues.
 In simpler terms, it means that a subclass should be able to be used wherever its superclass is expected, without causing any issues or breaking the functionality of the program.

-Here's a simple Python example to illustrate the Liskov Substitution Principle:
+Here's a simple Python example to illustrate the _Liskov Substitution Principle_:

 ```angular2html
 class Shape: